crytic/caracal/README.md

 ## Installation

 ### Precompiled binaries
 Precompiled binaries are available on our [releases page](https://github.com/crytic/caracal/releases).
+If you are using Cairo compiler 1.x.x uses the binary v0.1.x otherwise if you are using the Cairo compiler 2.x.x uses v0.2.x.

 ### Building from source
 You need the Rust compiler and Cargo.